mCards/sdk-cards-android-demo/README.md

 e.g. addManifestPlaceholders(mapOf("auth0Domain" to "@string/auth0_domain", "auth0Scheme" to "your app ID"))

-# Importing the Auth SDK
+# Importing the Cards SDK
+The mCards android SDKs are provided via a bill of materials.
 Add the following to your module-level build.gradle:

 Groovy:
 ```
+implementation(platform("com.mcards.sdk:bom:$latestVersion"))
-implementation "com.mcards.sdk:cards:$latestVersion"
+implementation "com.mcards.sdk:cards"
+//implementation "com.mcards.sdk:auth" //only if also using the auth sdk as a token provider
 ```

 Kotlin:
 ```
-implementation("com.mcards.sdk:cards:$latestVersion")
+implementation(platform("com.mcards.sdk:bom:$latestVersion"))
+implementation("com.mcards.sdk:cards")
+//implementation("com.mcards.sdk:auth") //only if also using the auth sdk as a token provider
 ```

-And the following to the project settings.gradle:
+And the following to the project settings.gradle (groovy):
 ```
 dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)